dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 >
 > I strongly oppose it.

-Note that a `pure` function can be memoized or is thread-safe and also has unique return values only if it is a non-static member function, or as an object, is a function pointer and not a delegate.
+Note that a `pure` function can be memoized / is thread-safe / has unique return values only if it is a non-static member function, or as an object, is a function pointer and not a delegate.
 A `pure` delegate or member function may access and mutate its context.
 Even in the current state of the language, more care must be taken than merely looking at attributes.